ManuelRuizF/Amazon_Vine_Analysis/README.md

 - **Percentage 5 star Vine reviews**: 51.06%
 - **Percentage 5 star Non-Vine reviews**: 38.71%

-## Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+## Summary:
+It would be considered a positive bias since 51% of the reviews in the Vine program were 5 stars reviews and the percentage in the non-Vine reviews is only 39%